sudotman/BetterUnity/README.md

 The project should be good to go as is on most modern Unity versions.
 Prefer to not update any dependencies or any other prompts auto-detected by Unity.

 ## Current to-do:

+### Main Changes:
 - ~~Update RenameSuite's gif.~~
 - ~~Make ScreenToLog scale according to our window size. [possible solution is to use GUI.matrix]~~
 - ~~<b>Store GIFs on the cloud</b>.
 [Very essential, the repo is growing fast]~~
 - ~~Update dynamic scaling of InspectorText. [using a bandaid fix for now which is really triggering]~~
+- ~~ A better way of installation - possibly with a package through our Git url and inbuilt Unity's package manager.~~
 - Assembly definitions are not properly architectured, yet.
 Need to refactor and organize components into proper categories.
 - Add more controllers templates.
 - Add more VR utiltiy scripts.
 - Organize and document Helper Functions (in categories and with more information and preferably screenshots)
-- A better way of installation - possibly with a package through our Git url and inbuilt Unity's package manager.
 - Fix README's alt text naming.
 - Create one universal prefab to enable all functionality inside of our scene.
 - Modify CallInEditor to encompass text-change parameters and size instead of a seperate wrapper of InspectorButton.
 [Debating this as I really like the simplicity of CallInEditor]
 - The eulers of the rotation on Inspector only modify the global rotation -  do something to make it so that the local rotation could also be modified in the inspector itself
 - Working on individual metrics/scene metrics/normal visualizers - Add a readme for normal and housekeeping on metrics.
 - BetterLog has one skeletal 'trick' as of now - add something exciting to it.
+- Remove layerattribute since it's obsolete with the onset of layermasks.
+- Remove the navigation system to a seperate repository.
+Doesn't really make sense having it in the main one.
+Or, rather have it as an importable sample through the package manager.

 ### Navigation To-Do:
 - ~~Multiple lanes/paths~~